takee114/takee114/README.md

   - **carGo**: A platform to connect cargo cars with clients using Node.js, MongoDB, Flutter, and Vue
   - **House Rental Platform**: A platform connecting house renters with potential tenants

-- **Mobile Phone Repair Course**: Preparing lecture notes and resources.
 ## 🌟 Current Projects

-- **carGo**: A platform to connect cargo cars with clients using Node.js, MongoDB, Flutter, and Vue
+- **carGo**: Developing a platform to connect cargo cars with clients using Node.js, MongoDB, Flutter, and Vue.
-  - **House Rental Platform**: A platform connecting house renters with potential tenants
-- **House Rental Platform**: Developing a platform to facilitate house rentals.
+- **House Rental Platform**: Building a platform to facilitate house rentals.

 ## 📫 How to Reach Me